 -

-The first step is to contact WALK or KARE, depending on where you live.
+The first step is to contact WALK or Kare, depending on where you live.
 They will send you an application form and more information.

-If you live in the Kildare area, contact Peter Furlong, operations manager at KARE at peter.furlong@kare.ie.
+If you live in the Kildare area, contact Peter Furlong, operations manager at Kare at peter.furlong@kare.ie.

-- How are people selected?
+- How are people selected for the OWL training programme?

 -

-The Houses of the Oireachtas Service gives KARE and WALK a list of the roles available.
+The Houses of the Oireachtas Service gives Kare and WALK a list of the roles available.

-KARE and WALK refer suitable applicants to the Houses of the Oireachtas Service for shortlisting for roles identified.
+Kare and WALK refer suitable applicants to the Houses of the Oireachtas Service for shortlisting for roles identified.

 Applicants must meet the minimum threshold to be successful.